 Counselling / Support / Information and Advocacy

 The Care Coordination model aims to provide evidence based care coordination to adults living with chronic disease and psychosocial needs, by providing a holistic approach to their health, social and community support needs.
-The Care Coordination Service receives referrals from General Practices.
-The service will:
+The Care Coordination Service receives referrals from specific General Practices and Health Services in the Logan and Inala regions.
+The Service will::

-• Build effective relationships and assist communication between particpants and General Practitioners to better health outcomes.
+• Build effective relationships and assist communication between participants and General Practitioners to better health outcomes.

 • Facilitate and coordinate case conferencing with primary care and other service providers, to improve supports and reduce fragmentation that can occur between sectors.